blacksunfilms/digitlaframeworks-summer2019/assignment1.md

 2. *DC CRIME DATA*

-I will examine D.C. crime data to reveal the most prevalent crimes in the district for 2018.
+I will examine DC crime data to reveal the most prevalent crimes in the district for 2018.
 Specifically, I will interrogate the data to pinpoint where the most violent crimes are.

 This information is important to audiences who want a better idea of the neighborhoods that are the safest or most dangerous.
 Through the data, I might also reveal police bias and question why authorities have a  heightened presence in particular neighborhoods.